d13g0s0uz4/hacktricks/forensics/basic-forensic-methodology/partitions-file-systems-carving/ext.md

 | 10    | Replica inode                                        |
 | 11    | First non-reserved inode (often lost + found)        |

-{% hint style="info" %}
-Not that the creation time only appears in Ext4.
+*Not that the creation time only appears in Ext4.*
-{% endhint %}

 Knowing the inode number you can easily find it's index: